FIRST ALERT WEATHER: Storm Prediction Center issues tornado watches, thunderstorm watches for SWMO into Saturday

 If the watch is upgraded to a tornado warning later on, that means a tornado has been sighted or indicated by weather radar and there is imminent danger to life and property.
 If you’re in the area of a tornado warning, seek shelter immediately.

-Parts of Webster, Laclede, Phelps, Pulaski and Maries counties previously had tornado warnings Friday, all which had expired by 7 p.m.
+Parts of Christian, Taney, Douglas, Ozark, Webster, Laclede, Phelps, Pulaski and Maries counties previously had tornado warnings Friday, all which had expired by 9 p.m.

 The following counties in Missouri Ozarks region are currently under a tornado watch until 11 p.m.
 Friday: